 system.
 Portland will leverage a systematic asset management framework and database for monitoring the performance of stormwater assets; South Portland will incorporate stormwater assets into an existing asset management system.
 Both Cities will use these systems to track maintenance and replacement needs and use predictive analytics for long-term capital planning.
 A goal of the databases will be to assess true costs of stormwater asset management across compliance programs over time and inform a stormwater utility or service charge.

-Tracking investments will also inform whether the Cities are seeing escalating maintenance costs in specific locations due to additional strain from climate change, as a comprehensive and adaptive approach to inventorying, planning, replacing, operating, and maintaining physical assets.
+seeing escalating maintenance costs in specific locations due to additional strain from climate change, as a comprehensive and adaptive approach to inventorying, planning, replacing, operating, and maintaining physical assets.